-The State Building Code Council voted on May 24, 2023, to delay the effective date of the 2021 codes for 120 days.
-The new effective date for all building codes is October 29, 2023.
-Previously, the effective date was July 1, 2023.
+The State Building Code Council voted on September 15, 2023, to delay the effective date of the 2021 codes.
+The new effective date for all building codes is March 15, 2024.
+Previously, the effective date was October 29, 2023.

 Washington State is adopting the Wildland Urban Interface Code with the 2021 code cycle which will affect development projects on the island.